Three Turkish soldiers killed in PKK attacks on outposts

-DIYARBAKIR, Turkey Kurdish militants attacked military outposts in southeast Turkey overnight, triggering clashes in which three Turkish soldiers and three militants were killed, the governor's office said on Wednesday.
+DIYARBAKIR, Turkey Kurdish militants attacked military outposts in southeast Turkey overnight, killing three Turkish soldiers, security sources said on Wednesday.

-Armed with mortars and rifles, the Kurdistan Workers Party (PKK) guerrillas launched the raids at Cukurca in Hakkari province, a mountainous area bordering Iraq and Iran, security sources said.
+Armed with mortars and rifles, the Kurdistan Workers Party (PKK) guerrillas launched the raids at Cukurca in Hakkari province, a mountainous area bordering Iraq and Iran, the sources said.

-One soldier was also wounded and operations were continuing in the region, the governor's office said in a statement.

-The Turkish military were searching for the militants in the Turkey-Iraq border region, security sources said.
+They said the Turkish military were searching for the militants in the Turkey-Iraq border region.

 The PKK - designated a terrorist group by Turkey, the United States and European Union - has carried out a steady stream of attacks on military targets in recent months, stepping up a 28-year-old insurgency.